-As a result of these policies and investments, Singapore was the world's busiest container port in terms of total shipping containers according to the American Association of Port Authorities (2009), until it was overtaken by the port of Shanghai in 2010.
-Singapore is still the world's busiest transshipment port, handling one fifth of the world's container transshipment throughput (PSA 2010), as well as handling half of the world's annual supply of crude oil.
-It is serviced by

-200 shipping lines, sailing to and from 600 ports worldwide.
+As a result of these policies and investments, Singapore today is the world's busiest container port in terms of total shipping containers according to the American Association of Port Authorities (2009), it is the world's busiest transshipment port, and according to the Port Authority of Singapore (PSA, 2010), it is handling one fifth of the world's container transshipment throughput as well as handling half of the world's annual supply of crude oil.
+It is serviced by 200 shipping lines, sailing to and from 600 ports worldwide.
 The port boasts the fastest customs clearing process in the world.

 While the Port of Singapore is a logistics park, including many terminal operators in its midst, there is another, smaller port in Singapore -Jurong.
 Furthermore, the Air Logistics Park of Singapore (ALPS), on the premises of Changi Airport, houses many logistics operators.
-Thus, the entire nation-island of Singapore can be considered a logistics cluster as many operators and various logistics services providers, including forwarders, customs agents, and information technology providers, are located in the city itself.
+Yet, the entire nation-island of Singapore can be considered a logistics cluster as many operators and various logistics services providers, including forwarders, customs agents, and information technology providers, are located in the city itself.

-19.3.1.2 Rotterdam, the Netherlands
+Rotterdam, the Netherlands

 A coalition of Dutch businesses coined the slogan "Holland is Logistics" to increase awareness to the importance of this sector to the Dutch economy.
-Like Singapore, re-exports constitute a large fraction of total Dutch export-in this case close to 50 %.
+Like Singapore, re-exports constitute a large fraction of total Dutch export - in this case close to 50%.
 It is worthwhile to point out, that Holland has been a trading hub for centuries.
 Notably, the Dutch East India Company (VOC) was the first multinational in the world, operating hundreds of vessels throughout Asia and between Asia and Europe in the 16th century and beyond.
-In fact, in 1770, Holland's re-export share was 70 % of all exports.
+In fact, in 1770, Holland's re-export share was 70% of all exports.
 Today, free trade policies (aided by the creation of the European Union), an educated and multilingual work force, and a sophisticated financial transactions capability support the Dutch trading tradition, creating several strong logistics clusters throughout Holland.
 Holland is ranked 4th in the World Bank's International Logistics Performance Index (2009).

-Rotterdam is the busiest container port in Europe.8 In addition to several large terminal operators, the port encompasses three logistics parks ("distriparks"): Eemhaven, Maasvlkte, and Botlek.
-While the logistics service providers in Botlek specialize in chemicals, Eemhaven and Maasvlkte9 are located next to large container terminals (among others, the ECT Home terminal at Eemhaven and the ECT Delta terminal at Maasvlakte).
-The land of Eemhaven is owned by the Albrandswaard municipality, while the land owner of Maasvlkte is the Port of Rotterdam, which manages all three distriparks.
-These distriparks are connected to the European hinterland by highways, rail, inland waterways and short sea shipping,10 allowing for efficient distribution of shipments from Rotterdam to Europe.
+Rotterdam is the busiest container port in Europe.
+In addition to several large terminal operators, the port encompasses three logistics parks ("distriparks"): Eemhaven, Maasvlkte, and Botlek.
+While the logistics service providers in Botlek specialize in chemicals, Eemhaven and Maasvlkte are located next to large container terminals (among others, the ECT Home terminal at Eemhaven and the ECT Delta terminal at Maasvlakte).
+The land of Eemhaven is owned by the Albrandswaard municipality, while the land owner of Maasvlkte is the Port of Rotterdam.
+Both distriparks are connected to the European hinterland by highways, rail, inland waterways and short seas shipping, allowing for efficient distribution of shipments from Rotterdam to Europe.
 A dedicated freight rail line is used to move containers directly from the Rotterdam port to Duisburg, which is a rail hub in Germany close to the Dutch border.